katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         than the name of the host specifically, or the name of the group they are in.
 For instance, it is possible to select ``ww*`` to match all hosts starting with ``www``.
-This concept is pulled directly from :program:`Func`, one of Michael DeHaan's (an Ansible Founder) earlier projects.
+This concept is pulled directly from :program:`Func`, one of Michael DeHaan's (an Assible Founder) earlier projects.
 In addition to basic globbing, various set operations are also possible, such as 'hosts in this group and not in another group', and so on.